pakstak/pakstak/README.md

 pakstak run my_alpine -- /bin/sh
 ```

+Pakstak uses OCI images but does not apply image configuration such as
+`ENTRYPOINT`, `CMD`, `ENV`, `WORKDIR`, or `USER`.
+Specify the command and any required
+environment or working-directory options explicitly.

+Provided by default:

+- a read-only root filesystem view based on the images
+- cleared environment variables
+- isolated namespaces (including the network)
+- fresh `/proc`, `/dev`, and `/tmp` mounts

+Host files and networking must be enabled explicitly with Bubblewrap options.

-Note that arguments after the first `--` are passed as-is to Bubblewrap, so
+Arguments after the first `--` are passed as-is to Bubblewrap, so you can define your own
-you can define your own bindings and other sandbox parameters, for example:
+bindings and other sandbox parameters, for example:

 ```sh
 pakstak run my_alpine -- --share-net --bind "$HOME" /mnt -- /bin/sh